OaklandPeters/dist-map-reduce/README.rst

 ----------------------------
 Develop solutions which are incrementally more complex and efficient, while documenting the motivations for each step.
 Step '0' is setting up a data-generator, the package documents, and a time/space (~memory) testing framework.

+My personal goal is to see *how close* I can come to an 'enterprise-ready' solution before deadline (Monday morning ~36 hours away).

 Installation
 ------------
 *to be filled in after the `0.Build` step is finished*